Stagecoach Group: Fleet numbers

-Light Rail Division

-Sheffield Supertram – Stagecoach has operated the Sheffield Supertram under a concession from the South Yorkshire Passenger Transport Executive since 1997.
-Its average daily ridership is 33,700, equalling more than 12 million per year, well above expectations.
-There are currently three light rail transit lines and a later tram-train service to Rotherham.
-Future plans included schemes to Dore, Fulwood and Maltby; following consultations, a reduced scheme with an extension to Broomhill was being considered.

 Former operations

 East Midlands Trains

-East Midlands Trains – Stagecoach commenced operating this new franchise in November 2007 that took over all of Midland Mainline's and some of Central Trains services.
-It ceased operating in August 2019 when the franchise was taken over by Abellio East Midlands Railway.
+Stagecoach commenced operating the new East Midlands Trains franchise in November 2007 that took over all of Midland Mainline's and some of Central Trains services.
+During August 2019, it ceased operating when the franchise was taken over by Abellio East Midlands Railway.

 Manchester Metrolink

 In July 2007, Stagecoach took over the operation of Manchester Metrolink on a 10-year fixed-term management contract, beating competition from Keolis, Serco and Transdev, to make it the biggest tram operator in the UK.
 This system was the first modern tram system in the United Kingdom, opening just before the Sheffield system in 1992.
 Nearly 18 million people ride on the system a year.
 Stagecoach sold the Metrolink business to RATP Group in August 2011.

+Sheffield Supertram

+Stagecoach operated the Sheffield Supertram under a concession from the South Yorkshire Passenger Transport Executive between 1997 and 2024.
+Its average daily ridership is 33,700, equalling more than 12 million per year, well above expectations.
+At the time of the concession's expiry, there were three light rail transit lines and a later tram-train service to Rotherham.
+Future plans included schemes to Dore, Fulwood and Maltby; following consultations, a reduced scheme with an extension to Broomhill was being considered as of 2017.
+The concession expired in March 2024, with the operation of Supertram returning to the public sector.